AuthorizeNet/inperson-sdk-ios/README.md

         [an setDelegate:self];
         [an captureOnlyWithRequest:request];

-    d) Auth and Capture the transaction
+    • Auth and Capture the transaction

         CreditCardType *creditCardType = [CreditCardType creditCardType];
         creditCardType.cardNumber = @"4111111111111111";